-The Cedar is a latex hybrid mattress with a good balance of comfort and support.
-Back sleepers should find what they need on this mattress.
+The Cedar is a latex hybrid mattress with a good balance of comfort and support, and back sleepers should definitely find what they need on this mattress.

-The Spindle is a customizable mattress that allows you to find just the right firmness for you.
-It should be a great match for all three sleeping positions.
+The Spindle is a customizable mattress that allows you to find just the right firmness for you, and it should be a great match for all three sleeping positions.

-The GhostBed is a very affordable mattress that features synthetic latex and memory foam.
-It is a great match for back and stomach sleepers.
+The GhostBed is a very affordable mattress that features synthetic latex and memory foam and is a great match for back and stomach sleepers.

 Best For Stomach Sleepers

 The Awara is a very firm mattress that should be supportive enough for stomach sleepers of all sizes.